Eurasian magpie: Taxonomy and systematics

-An analysis of mitochondrial DNA sequences published in 2003 confirmed that the black-billed magpie and the yellow-billed magpie were closely related to each other.
-The study also found that magpies in Korea (described as P. p. serica) are as different from the nominate subspecies as they are to the North American magpie species.
-These results imply that the species Pica pica is not monophyletic.
-A more recent study using both mitochondrial and nuclear DNA found that magpies in eastern and northeastern China are genetically very similar to each other, but differ from those in northwestern China and Spain.
+A study using both mitochondrial and nuclear DNA found that magpies in eastern and northeastern China are genetically very similar to each other, but differ from those in northwestern China and Spain.

 Etymology

 Magpies were originally known as simply "pies".
 This is hypothesized to derive from a Proto-Indo-European root *(s)peyk- meaning "pointed", in reference to the beak or perhaps the tail (cf. woodpecker).
 The prefix "mag" dates from the 16th century and comes from the short form of the given name Margaret, which was once used to mean women in general (as Joe or Jack is used for men today); the pie's call was considered to sound like the idle chattering of a woman, and so it came to be called the "Mag pie".
 "Pie" as a term for the bird dates to the 13th century, and the word "pied", first recorded in 1552, became applied to other birds that resembled the magpie in having black-and-white plumage.
+Only recently, 2023, these birds have been seen in the country of Egypt.
+They gained a moniker of, "Panda Crows."
+While this reference doesn't acknowledge their beautiful blue plumage, with infrequent sightings in the Nile River Delta and a rare observation frequency, the black and blue feathers may appear as one color depending on certain lighting, angle, and distance of view.